 There are two basic ways to ask “what is your job” in Spanish: ¿A qué te dedicas? and ¿Qué haces?
-This lesson will introduce the vocabulary to say what your job in Spanish is and how these words are used with the correct sentence structure.
+This lesson presents a list of jobs and professions in Spanish through pictures and sentences with the vocabulary.
 We have included a lot examples and simple explanations on the topic as well.
+Comencemos…

-Vocabulary introduction: A list of common jobs in Spanish
+Vocabulary intro: A list of jobs and professions in Spanish

 How to ask “What is your Job ?” in Spanish

-In the first place, to ask about jobs in Spanish you can use different questions: ¿En qué trabajas (tú)?, ¿Cuál es tu trabajo? (what’s your job?), ¿Qué haces(tú)? (what do you do?), and ¿A qué te dedicas? (what do you do?).
-Most of the time the verbs TRABAJAR (to work), HACER (to do) and DEDICAR (to do for this purpose) will be used when someone asks about your job in Spanish or when you do it.
+First of all, to ask “what’s your job” in Spanish you can use any of the following questions: ¿En qué trabajas (tú)?, ¿Cuál es tu trabajo? (what’s your job?), ¿Qué haces(tú)? (what do you do?), and ¿A qué te dedicas? (what do you do?).
+Most of the time the verbs TRABAJAR (to work), HACER (to do) and DEDICAR (to do) will be used when someone asks about your job in Spanish or when you do it.
 To ask in a more formal way, we simply change the pronoun TÚ for USTED and the verb forms as in ¿En qué trabaja usted?

 Notice that the preposition EN will be placed before the word QUÉ in the question ¿En que trabaja…? and the preposition “A” is needed before QUÉ in the question “¿A qué te dedicas?”.
 Unlike English, questions in Spanish will place the preposition at the beginning not at the end.